pnxtech/Hydra4Net-Development/Hydra4Net.HostingExtensions/README.md

 ### A few words about messaging
 Hydra4Net, as well as any other Hydra implementation, depends on the use of JSON-based messages.
 More specifically, JSON messages need to be packed in a format known as UMF - [Universal Messaging Format](https://github.com/pnxtech/umf/blob/master/umf.md).
 The reason for this requirement is because UMF has support for messaging routing and queuing - where as plain JSON messages do not.
 Hydra4Net specifically uses the `short form` UMF.

-Hydra4Net has built-in support for UMF via its UMF and UMFBase classes.
+Hydra4Net has built-in support for UMF via its `UMF<TBdy>` classes.

 ## The basics